 Instead of high fee mutual funds, you might consider a Canadian Robo Advisor.

 Those fees are all in.
-At some of the Robo Advisors, you can also have access to financial planning.
+At some of the Robo Advisors, you also have access to financial planning.
 Don’t be spooked by the “Robo” name.
 You have access to humans.
 You are not on your own.

 In that post, you’ll see the returns for Canada’s leading Robo Advisors.
 You will also get a taste of how superior are the returns compared to higher fee mutual funds.